Supported SSO identity providers

 Tailscale works on top of the identity provider (IdP) or single sign-on (SSO) provider that you already use.

 When you activate your domain name with Tailscale for the first time, you must choose which identity provider you want to use.

 You need to be an Owner of a tailnet in order to set up an identity provider.

 - Google, including Gmail and Google Workspace (G Suite)

 - Microsoft, including Microsoft Accounts, Office365, Active Directory, and Microsoft Entra ID

 In addition to the natively supported identity providers, Tailscale also allows you to authenticate with custom OpenID Connect (OIDC) providers.
-Tailscale has successfully tested several custom identity providers, including:
+For the list of custom identity providers that Tailscale has successfully tested, see Additional provider configurations.